sihammo/sysfilaha/README.md

   # Website for RedArtMotion

   This is a code bundle for Website for RedArtMotion.
-The original project is available at https://www.figma.com/design/uDgMdF37czcKH9ohyW8PFj/Website-for-RedArtMotion.

-  ## Running the code
+T made by mehdy mokkedes

   Run `npm i` to install the dependencies.